arp242/arp242.net/code/packman.vim/index.markdown

 -----------------------

-I'm a nice bloke and not trying to sell you something, so I'll be honest: packman is not perfect.
+I'll be honest: packman is not perfect.
 It's very simple and only does the bare minimum, is probably not the fastest tool out there due to lack of parallelisation, and doesn't support anything other than GitHub.